This Cranberry Hummus is served with Sage Pita Chips and makes for the perfect holiday appetizer or solution to those Thanksgiving leftovers!

 - Sea salt

-In a small bowl, whisk together the olive oil, chopped sage, and pepper.
+- In a small bowl, whisk together olive oil, chopped sage, and pepper.

-Place pita triangles on a baking sheet and lightly brush with the oil mixture.
+- Place pita triangles on a baking sheet and lightly brush with the oil mixture.
 Sprinkle with sea salt.
+Bake at 400 degrees for 6-9 minutes, until pitas are crispy.

-Add in 3 T extra-virgin olive oil and salt and pepper to taste and mix a little bit more.
+- Add in extra-virgin olive oil and salt and pepper to taste and mix a little bit more.

-And process those in the mixture for another 1-2 minutes.
+- Add chickpeas to food processor and process for another 1-2 minutes.
 Add cranberry sauce and process for another minute, until hummus is well-blended and creamy.

-Obviously, serve the hummus with the sage pita chips.
-And drizzle a little extra extra-virgin olive oil of the hummus, if you’d like.
+- Serve hummus with sage pita chips.
+Swirl a bit more extra-virgin olive oil into the hummus before serving, if desired.